How Kofi Akpaloo met his wife will shock you

 Founder and Leader of the Liberal Party of Ghana (LPG), Kofi Akpaloo has shared an interesting love story of how he met his wife.

-While working in a bank as an account, he said a nice lady came to deposit money and instantly, he felt an attraction.
+While working in a bank as an accountant, he said a nice lady came to deposit money and instantly felt attracted.

 He said he felt an instant attraction to her, describing it as love at first sight.